eurostat/d3.examples/docs/example1.md

 Note in particular that `display_force.py` implements some circle packing algorithms for optimally filling a circle with other circles: this is used to position the circle centers in the initial overall display.

 Data requested for the visualisation proposed in _example1_peps01.html_ webpage are formatted in the [`example1_peps01.py`](https://github.com/eurostat/d3ex4es/blob/master/example1_peps01.py) script.
-They are output as `json` but can be copied 'as is' in the webpage source code.
+They are output as `JSON` but can be copied 'as is' in the webpage source code.

 ###### <a name="References"></a>References